 Surf Life Saving NT's Search and Rescue team (SAR team) began in 2006, originally called the SLSNT Support Service, with the launch of two Rescue Water Craft (RWC) operating on Darwin Estuary beaches.
 In 2007, the SAR team extended to the Gove area with a third RWC based at the Gove Peninsula SLSC.

 In 2011, an Offshore Rescue Boat (ORB) service was added to the responsibility of the SAR Team.
 The vessel, formerly used by the NT Government for Marine patrol work, was refurbished and named ‘Westpac Rescue 1’ providing a a significant extension of the lifesaving services provided to the community in the NT.
+Unfortunately Westpac Rescue 1, came to the end of its operational life as a frontline search and rescue asset in 2017 and was replaced with our new 9.5m search and rescue vessel, Lifesaver 1.

-The role of Westpac Rescue 1 was, and still is, to:
+The role of Lifesaver 1 is to:

-Westpac Rescue 1 has an effective operating range westward to Dundee Beach and eastward to Gunn Point, which covers the majority of the NT water users.
+Lifesaver 1 has an effective operating range westward to Dundee Beach and eastward to Gunn Point, which covers the majority of the NT water users.

 All SAR team members are elite lifesavers with marine qualifications and advanced first aid and resuscitation training.
 Many have also completed advanced rescue training including underwater techniques.